 The bottom line

-This card gets a thumbs-up rating from me, but it’s kind of a middle-tier card.
-On my The Best (and Worst) Secured Credit Cards list, this card slides into the #8 slot.
+This card gets a thumbs-up rating from me, but it’s kind of a middle-tier card compared to the other cards on my list of The Best (and Worst) Secured Credit Cards.

 On the whole, this secured card seems like a good choice for rebuilding credit.
 My only concern is that I haven’t seen any consumer comments that indicate you can get “promoted” from Merrick’s secured card to their unsecured card.
 It appears you can’t apply for an unsecured credit card offer online, and instead, you have to wait for it to arrive in the mail.
 You’ll get an “Acceptance Certificate Number” and when you have that, you can then apply online.